Memory Management

 Automatic Reference Counting

-Every value in Strada has a reference count.
+Non-integer values (strings, arrays, hashes, references) use reference counting.
 When a value is assigned to a variable or passed to a function, the count increases.
 When a variable goes out of scope, the count decreases.
 When the count reaches zero, the memory is freed.

 func example() void {